jumperrz/autocake/README.md

 # automatic-pancake
-Is a terminal interpreter using ChatGPT api.
+Is a terminal interpreter using ChatGPT API.

 This project was created using `bun init` in bun v1.0.3.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime, visit https://bun.sh/ for more.